cairo-book/cairo-book/src/ch99-01-05-03-testing-components.md

 # Testing components

+Testing components is a bit different than testing contracts.
-Components are not very straightforward to test.
-They are not like pure functions, which are easy to test.
-They are not like contracts, that need to be tested against a specific state, which can be achieved by either deploying the contract in a test, or by simply getting the `ContractState` object and modifying it in the context of your tests.
+Contracts need to be tested against a specific state, which can be achieved by either deploying the contract in a test, or by simply getting the `ContractState` object and modifying it in the context of your tests.

-Components are meant to be integrated in contracts, can't be deployed on their own, and don't have a `ContractState` object that we could use.
+Components are a generic construct, meant to be integrated in contracts, that can't be deployed on their own and don't have a `ContractState` object that we could use.
 So how do we test them?

 Let's consider that we want to test a very simple component called "Counter", that will allow each contract to have a counter that can be incremented.
 The component is defined as follows: